amazon-archives/amazon-cognito-js/README.md

 data, similar to our [mobile SDK](http://aws.amazon.com/mobile/sdk/).
 This allows your web application to access stored data even when there is no connectivity.

-**Note:** This library is designed to be run in the browser.
+**Note:** This library is designed to run in the browser.
 It has not been tested for use in other environments.

 ## Setup